damiandrzewicz/moderndev-blog/src/courses/001-back-to-basics/003-core-data-structures/001-abstract-data-types.md

 ```

 ::: info
-Both behave as “stacks” (LIFO),
+Both behave as stacks (LIFO),
-but the data structure differs — and so do memory and speed trade-offs.
+but the data structures differ — and so do memory and speed trade-offs.
 :::

 ::: details Usage Example